Critical Languages Institute Funding

 Please note that the $5,000 will only be applied towards tuition and fees, and does not cover housing, travel, or meals which are often included in study abroad program costs.
 The stipend may be used to cover the costs not included in the tuition portion of the scholarship.

-This is an external scholarship and requires a separate application.
 Please visit the FLAS website for more details.

 Need Based Fee Reduction